 No, there is no graduation rehearsal.
 Graduates will receive instructions via email the week before the ceremony and printed instructions when they pick up their cap and gown.

-All students should arrive at the Arena least 45 minutes prior to the start of the ceremony.
+All students should arrive at the Arena at least an hour prior to the start of the ceremony.
 Event Staff will give you detailed instructions and answer questions.

 If you have questions, please email email@example.com.

 All students should arrive at the Arena an hour prior to the start of their ceremony.
 Please enter through the main (southwest) doors of the Arena.
 There will be signs and Event Staff there to give you instructions and answer questions.
 Please ask your guests to proceed directly to the ceremony location.

 You will receive a name card when you check in at the Holland Ice.
 Provide the phonetic spelling of your name on this card to assist the speaker with the correct pronunciation of your name as you cross the stage.